 Pets love to eat, that, and your company, are its chief pleasures in life.
 So if it has too much food in front of it, or if its food is not healthy, it will likely over eat.

 Rather than rob your pet of it’s pleasure, feed it a lower caloric diet.
 Many are available commercially and you can make wonderful ones at home.
 You will find more on home cooked diets here.
 If you don’t have the time or inclination to prepare them, at least add low caloric items like cooked cabbage, greens and carrots to your pet’s current diet to keep it satisfied while dieting.

 All major pet food manufacturers offer “Senior” brands of food.
-They tend to be lower in calories, higher in fiber, with added glucosamine, calcium, omega-3 fatty acids and antioxidants.
-None have been adequately tested to see if they actually help older dogs, but they are all nutritious and there is no downside to using them.
+Those diets tend to be lower in calories, higher in fiber and with added glucosamine, calcium, omega-3 fatty acids and antioxidants.
+No brands have been adequately tested to see if they actually help older dogs, but they are all nutritious and there is no downside to using them.

 Canine athletes, such as sled dogs and working greyhounds, just like human athletes, tend to develop arthritis earlier in life.
 But a moderate amount of daily exercise, like taking walks and interactive play-time, is thought to delay arthritis.
-There is no dog data or studies, but there are human studies that can be applied to dogs. (ref)
+There is no dog data or studies, but there are human studies that can be applied to dogs.
+Read about that here .

 Good Nail And Foot Care